mturley/fasta-filter/README.md

 >awesome-seq
 ATCGATCG
 ```
-NOTE: **The sequence lines of FASTA format is limited to 80 characters.
+NOTE: **The sequence lines of FASTA format are limited to 80 characters.
 If your sequences are longer, they should be multiple up-to-80-character lines.**

 Examples:
 ```js